TheresaLui/SelfHelpContent_v2/articles/microsoft.afd/afd-configuration-and-setup-configure-backends-or-backend-pools.md

 />

 # Configure backends or backend pools

+* A backend pool in Front Door refers to the set of equivalent backends that can receive the same type of traffic for their application.
+In other words, it is a logical grouping of your application instances throughout the world that can receive the same traffic and can respond with the expected behavior.

 ## **Recommended documents**
 * This selection will explain the different terms in Front Door configuration, how to map your application deployment and concepts around the application backend such as [backends and backend pools](https://review.docs.microsoft.com/azure/frontdoor/front-door-backend-pool?branch=master)<br>